fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

 Testing Your Plugin
 ===================

-The fisrt step in testing your new plugin is to put the plugin in the location in which your Fledge system will be loading it from.
+The first step in testing your new plugin is to put the plugin in the location in which your Fledge system will be loading it from.
 The exact location depends on the way your installed you Fledge system and the type of plugin.